hai-vr/hvr-ik/README.md

 Then start Play mode.
 The hierarchy under *HIK Effectors* will be filled with objects that represent the end effectors.

+During Play mode, you can copy the modified GameObject hierarchy containing the *HIK* components and paste it back in Edit mode, so that you can replay the same pose.

 ## Options

 The *HIK Effectors* component has options that can change the behavior of the solver: